cvdfoundation/google-landmark/README.md

 [CVPR'19 workshop](https://landmarksworkshop.github.io/CVPRW2019/).
 Please visit
 the Kaggle challenge webpages for more detail on the data.

-Currently, only the `train` dataset is available.
-The `index` and `test` sets will be released with the second stage of the Kaggle challenges.

 For reference, the previous version of the Google Landmarks dataset is available [here](https://www.kaggle.com/google/google-landmarks-dataset).